facebookresearch/eft/docs/README_dataformat.md

 SMPL model generates 3D mesh structure, and the order of 3D joints obtained from the mesh can vary based on the choice of regressor matrix and application.

 The original SMPL model has 45 joints.
 In our example, we use [OpenPose18](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/output.md) (similar to COCO)joint ordering.
 See [jointorders.py](https://github.com/facebookresearch/eft/blob/master/eft/cores/jointorders.py).

+## Bodymocap output format
+- You can export [bodymocap](https://github.com/facebookresearch/eft/blob/bodymocap/README_bodymocap.md) output as pkl files (with --pklout flag)
+- The basic formtion is the same as json, but each pkl file contains 3D poses per each image.
+See [bodymocap](https://github.com/facebookresearch/eft/blob/master/README_bodymocap.md#load-saved-mocap-data-pkl-file)